kirillgashkov/taskwatch/README.md

 When your session is ended, you are presented its report (aka summary) in two
 forms: human-readable and computer readable.

-Human-readable report makes it easy to see how much time you spent on this test, on breaks and on each individual task.
+Human-readable report makes it easy to see how much time you've spent on tasks.

 Computer readable report makes it easy to parse and process the data.
 Each line of the computer readable report represents an event with a label, unix start